 export https_proxy=https://my-proxy.example.com:3129

-pack build sample-app --path samples/apps/java-maven --builder cnbs/sample-builder:jammy
+pack build sample-app --path samples/apps/java-maven --builder cnbs/sample-builder:noble

 Your application may need to use http or https proxies to access web-based APIs.
 In order to make proxy settings available inside containers you should edit your ~/.docker/config.json